 - The Gimp

-is a rather nice open source image manipulation tool, similar to Photoshop.
+is a very nice open source image manipulation tool, like Photoshop.

 - RealOne Player (you have to